Sienam Lulla

 This is not a document.
 It is an evolving legal narrative.
 And the operative terms of that lease — the ones that actually govern what you owe, what you're entitled to, and what your exposure is — are scattered across a decade of paperwork, some of which supersedes earlier provisions and some of which doesn't.

 Generic AI tools like Harvey were not designed for this.
 Harvey is a powerful general-purpose legal AI, and it does impressive things in the right context.
 But it has no native understanding of how lease amendment chains work, no mechanism for reconciling conflicting provisions across documents, and no framework for determining which version of a rent schedule is actually operative after three amendments have touched it.
-Asking Harvey to abstract a complex commercial lease portfolio is a bit like asking the Harvey from Suits to handle your lease administration.
-Remember how that Harvey would waltz into a divorce hearing in the morning, close a billion-dollar M&A deal by lunch, and somehow never break a sweat or crack a file?
-Dazzling surface performance.
-Tremendous hair.
-But you wouldn't actually trust him with the granular, unglamorous, deeply technical work of reconciling amendment seven against amendment three on a relocated premises clause.
-The real Harvey AI operates on a similar energy — impressively confident across a vast range of legal content, but built for breadth, not for the specific, painstaking discipline of complex lease abstraction.
+It's built for breadth across legal content generally, not for the specific, painstaking discipline of complex lease abstraction.
 It'll give you a breezy read of a document.
 It won't give you a trustworthy data set.

 Real estate-specific platforms like Orbital have moved the needle further, but they run into a different set of walls.
 These platforms are built for the cleaner end of the lease abstraction market — straightforward leases, moderate complexity, reasonable document organization.
-When you start feeding them a lease with ten amendments that includes the twists and turns of expansion rights, relocation clauses, assignment and assumption agreements, sublease structures, and co-tenancy provisions, the orchestration breaks down.
+When you start feeding them a lease with ten amendments that includes expansion rights, relocation clauses, assignment and assumption agreements, sublease structures, and co-tenancy provisions, the orchestration breaks down.
 These tools are not architected to understand that amendment seven's rent abatement provision only applies to the portion of the premises that wasn't relocated in amendment three.
-That kind of reasoning requires something more than pattern matching on individual documents.
-It requires understanding the full legal and transactional history of the lease as a connected whole.
+That kind of reasoning requires understanding the full legal and transactional history of the lease as a connected whole — not pattern-matching on individual documents.

 The Human-in-the-Loop Problem: AI Is Never Perfect, and DIY Doesn't Scale